 Multi-zone systems with cold deck supply air and zone reheat where the minimum outdoor air is less than 70 percent of total supply air.

 Systems serving Group R dwelling or sleeping units where the largest source of air exhausted at a single location at the building exterior is less than 25 percent of the design outdoor air flow rate.

+Systems exhausting toxic, flammable, paint or corrosive fumes or dust.

-C403.2..2 Condensate systems.
+C403.2.7.2 Condensate systems.
 On-site steam heating systems shall have condensate water heat recovery.
 On-site includes a system that is located within or adjacent to one or more buildings within the boundary of a contiguous area or campus under one ownership and which serves one or more of those buildings.